Probationary Periods

 The manager should also set out details of structured training, guidance, and supervisory support the new employee can expect to help them achieve the required standards.
 The manager should explain the mechanism for identifying and discussing any problem areas at the earliest opportunity, together with the provision of regular constructive two-way feedback.

-During the probationary period a series of formal probationary review meetings should take place between the new employee and their manager to discuss:
+During the probation a series of formal probationary review meetings should take place between the new employee and their manager to discuss:

 • areas of strength